 - Multiple chemical sensitivities

-- Sensitivity to anaesthetics
+- Sensitivity to anesthetics

 - Red face that lasts after exercising